 If you believe you need new or different equipment to solve a problem, discuss your situation with your supervisor, office manager, or DEA and work together to find a workable solution.

-If you are unsure whether you need new equipment or need information about what types of ergonomic equipment, including chairs, are available to solve your problems, contact the Campus Ergonomist, Brian MacDonald at 459-5430 at EH&S to find out more about available options.
+If you are unsure whether you need new equipment or need information about what types of ergonomic equipment, including adjustable ergonomic chairs and desks, are available to solve your problems, contact the Campus Ergonomist, Brian MacDonald at 459-5430 at EH&S to find out more about available options.

 On a daily basis, ensure your equipment is properly adjusted and your posture remains appropriate.
 As much as possible make a habit of frequently changing your work activities at least every 20-30 minutes (i.e. stand up, walk to copier, look away from your screen, do some stretching), to avoid working in any posture for a prolonged period of time without moving.